SamLefebvre/word_vectors_moby_dick/README.md

 ## Credits

-Credits for this code go to [Siraj Raval](https://github.com/llSourcell/word_vectors_game_of_thrones-LIVE), this is a adapted version for Colaboratory and a new book in the public domain.
+Credits for this code go to [Siraj Raval](https://github.com/llSourcell/word_vectors_game_of_thrones-LIVE), this is an adapted version for Colaboratory and a new book in the public domain.

 Original creator is [Yuriy Guts](https://github.com/YuriyGuts/thrones2vec).